 One advantage that a boiler system provides to users is the ability to heat rooms differently with the help of thermostats that can be set depending upon requirements.
-This means you heat rooms that are needed, while leaving out rooms that are not used or used rarely.
-Another advantage of a boiler system is higher humidity levels in air inside the house.
+This means that you can only heat the rooms that are needed while leaving out the rooms that are not used or used rarely.
+Another advantage of a boiler system is the higher humidity levels in the air inside the house.

 What is the difference between Furnace and Boiler Systems?

-• Boiler and furnace systems are used to heat up homes throughout the country
+Boiler and furnace systems are used to heat up homes throughout the country.

-• On the other hand, a furnace heats up air and send this hot air through pipes throughout the home to keep it warm
+• On the other hand, a furnace heats up the air and send this hot air through pipes throughout the home to keep it warm.

-• Though, using boiler system has the ability to heat rooms that are being used with the help of thermostats.
+• Boiler system has the ability to heat only the rooms that are being used with the help of thermostats.

 • You cannot heat the rooms independently in the case of furnaces that have a centrally located thermostat.